CREATE ROOM FOURTH OF JULY SALE – USE THE CODE CLARKS to SAVE UP TO $900 6/30-7/11

 They also just released their weighted blanket – which would be a great option for older babies!

 Unfortunately, we no longer offer a custom coupon code for Dreamland.
 HOWEVER, if you click on this link and scroll down to the bottom of the page, and put in your email, you should get a 10% off discount code straight to your email 🙂

 I wasn’t expecting dramatic results right away.
 When it comes to sleep, I really believe that children need time to adjust to any changes.

-But I was blown away with how quickly the Dreamland Baby Sleep Sack transformed Andrew’s sleep.
+But I was blown away by how quickly the Dreamland Baby Sleep Sack transformed Andrew’s sleep.

 I have an Owlet Baby Care Monitor, and it tracks his sleep every night.
 Here are a few screenshots from the days leading up to when we got it: